 In summer 1885, when they had been secretly engaged for four years, Zorn managed to convince the Lamms that he was in a position to support Emma and himself from his work as an artist.
 On 2 July, they announced their engagement and 18 October they were married in a civil ceremony.
 Just before the marriage, Emma together with her mother had visited Mora and also her future husband’s family.
 In spite of all the differences, Emma became very fond of Zorn’s family.
 This positive meeting proved to have great significance for her.
 She was always to have very good relations with her in-laws and the people of Mora.

-After a number of years with much travelling, including a honeymoon in Constantinople (Istanbul) where Zorn became seriously ill with typhoid fever, the Zorns finally settled in Paris in 1889.
+After a number of years with much travelling, including a honeymoon in Constantinople (Istanbul), the Zorns finally settled in Paris in 1889.
 Here they set up their own home for the first time.
-Cooking had not featured in Emma's upbringing and this aspect of everyday life therefore became a testing time for her.
-On the other hand she had well developed organisational ability.
-So it was she who came to be responsible for her husband's contacts with exhibitors, museums, publishers and transport undertakings.
+Emma had great organisational ability.
+So it was she who came to be responsible for her husband’s contacts with exhibitors, museums, publishers and transport undertakings.